-ltem Description USB 2.0 Port Cont USB 3.2 Gen 1 Type A Port These USB ports are for low-speed peripherals such as keyboards, mice or scanners, and for high-speed peripherals such as external HDDs, digital video cameras or high-speed scanners etc. Devices can be plugged into the computer, and unplugged from the computer, without the need to turn the system off (if the power rating of your USB device is 500mA or above, make sure you use the power supply which comes with the device).
-USB 3.2 (Gen 1) ports offer speeds of up to 5Gbps (SuperSpeed USB), USB 3.2 (Gen 2) ports are capable of 10Gbps (SuperSpeed USB 10Gbps) USB 3.2 Gen 2 Type C Port On this computer model there is one USB 2.0 port, one USB 3.2 Gen 1 Type A port, and two USB 3.2 Gen 2 Type C ports.
-Note : The maximum amount of current supplied by the USB ports is 500 mA for USB2.0/900 mA for USB 3.2 & Type C.
+Item Description USB 2.0 Type A Port USB 3.2 Gen 1 Type A These USB ports are for low-speed peripherals such as keyboards, mice or scanners, and for high-speed peripherals such as external HDDs, digital video cameras or high-speed scanners etc. Devices can be plugged into the computer, and unplugged from the computer, without the need to turn the system off (if the power rating of your USB device is 500mA or above, make sure you use the power supply which comes with the device).
+Port (including 1 powered USB Port) USB 3.2 (Gen 1) ports offer speeds of up to 5Gbps (SuperSpeed USB), USB 3.2 (Gen 2) ports are capable of 10Gbps (SuperSpeed USB 10Gbps) 40 On this computer model there are two USB 3.2 Gen 1 Type A ports, one DisplayPort 1.4 over USB 3.2 Gen 2 Type C port and one ThunderboltTM 4 Type C port.
+DisplayPort 1.4 over USB 3.2 Gen 2 Type C Port The DisplayPort 1.4 over USB 3.2,Gen 2 (Type-C) combines full DisplayPort A/V performance with SuperSpeed USB in a single connector.
+You can use a USB Type-C to HDMI or DisplayPort compatible cable connected to the DisplayPort over USB Type-C port to connect an external display Note : The maximum amount of current supplied by the USB ports is 500 mA for USB2.0/900 mA for USB 3.2 & Type C. The maximum amount of current supplied by the Thunderbolt port is 5V/3A. ₽ ≮ Note : The powered USB 3.2 Gen 1 port may be toggled on /off by means of the Fn + Power Button key combination.
+When the powered USB port is on it will supply power (for charging devices only, not for operating devices) when the system is off but still powered by the AC/DC adapter plugged into a working outlet, or powered by the battery with a capacity level above 20% (this may not work with certain devices - see page 7 - 11).
+Toggle power to this port by using Fn + power button .